 What systems does Chime have in place to prevent high amounts of bounced emails?

 Bounced emails are not good for your email list.
 It also has a negative impact on Chime's email delivery reputation which needs to be maintained for the benefit of all users.
 We suggest you remove the address from your list once you have been notified of a bounced email.
 Chime's email provider has strict requirements regarding email bounce rates.
 Certain mechanisms have been put in place that will trigger when a specific threshold has been reached for bounced emails.
 These are outlined below.
-Please note that the cycle described below can repeat whenever the triggering criteria occurs.
+Please note that the cycle described below can repeat whenever the triggering criteria occur.

-The bounce rate on your Chime team as a whole is more than 10% within a 15 minute time period and you are sending more than 500 emails. . .
+The bounce rate on your Chime team as a whole is more than 10% within a 15-minute time period and you are sending more than 500 emails. . .

 (1) your team's email service will be suspended for two hours (outlined in detail below).